Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information: Phone number, email address, LinkedIn profile

-Summary: Detail-oriented , organised fresh college graduate, with an undergraduate degree in Marketing with experience in research into market conditions and data analysis.
-Highly effective communication and teamwork abilities obtained through internships and volunteer work.
-Are you looking for a position in the entry-level market to transfer knowledge and skills in a professional environment.
+Summary: Detail-oriented and organised recent college graduate with an undergraduate degree in Marketing with experience in research into market conditions and data analysis.
+Excellent communication and teamwork skills acquired through volunteer and internship work.
+Aiming for entry-level marketing positions to bring skills and expertise in a professional setting.

 Education: